jitsi/handbook/README.md

 ## Building the site

-The site is built automatiaclly with every push thanks to a [GH Action](https://github.com/jitsi/handbook/blob/master/.github/workflows/gh-pages.yml).
+The site is built automatically with every push thanks to a [GH Action](https://github.com/jitsi/handbook/blob/master/.github/workflows/gh-pages.yml).

 If you want to build it locally, follow these simple steps: